Albany’s Community Police Review Board Looks to Restructure

 The Board has raised these concerns and initiated conversations regarding its structure and support system on several occasions, most notably during budget discussions where CPRB leaders have continued to flag the need to revisit legislation language and reconsider its operational needs and infrastructure.

-The Board continues coordinating with the Common Council on Local Law D, an amendment to Local Law J that brings the Board under the City umbrella.
+The Board coordinated with the Common Council to pass Local Law D, an amendment to Local Law J that brings the Board under the City umbrella.

 CPRB members have also crafted and submitted a suggested approach by way of a Transition Plan that looks to: